MohammadElSakka/agripotential-dataset/README.md

 ```
 python3 main.py dataset
 ```

-A jupyter notebook is provided as a tutorial to understand the dataset structure in ```notebooks/tutorial.ipynb```
+Tutorials are provided to guide you at using the dataset structure in ```notebooks/```

 # Input features
 Input features include data collected in 2019 that consists of:
-- Monthly multispectral Sentinel-2 images
+- 11 multispectral Sentinel-2 images
-- Elevation data
-- Weather data (10-day frequency):
-    - Temperature (Avg, Min, Max) in °C
-    - Precipitation (mm)

 # Output labels
 The potentiality of 3 types of plantations: